subhag071196/GOT_Sim/README.md

 # GOT_Sim
-This project creates new dialogues between GOT characters.
+This project creates new dialogues between GOT characters using markov chains.